opnfv/releng-xci-scenarios/README.rst

-This folder keeps the roles for the generic scenarios.
+This repository keeps the roles for the generic scenarios and roles that are expected to be contributed to corresponding upstream projects.